Bit-Z Token (BZ) Market Cap Tops $26.48 Million

-Bit-Z Token (CURRENCY:BZ) traded flat against the US dollar during the 1-day period ending at 15:00 PM Eastern on January 22nd.
-In the last seven days, Bit-Z Token has traded flat against the US dollar.
-Bit-Z Token has a market capitalization of $26.48 million and approximately $5.66 million worth of Bit-Z Token was traded on exchanges in the last day.
-One Bit-Z Token coin can currently be bought for about $0.21 or 0.00000377 BTC on popular cryptocurrency exchanges.
+Bit-Z Token (CURRENCY:BZ) traded flat against the dollar during the twenty-four hour period ending at 20:00 PM ET on January 28th.
+Bit-Z Token has a market capitalization of $26.48 million and $5.66 million worth of Bit-Z Token was traded on exchanges in the last 24 hours.
+One Bit-Z Token coin can currently be purchased for $0.21 or 0.00000377 BTC on popular exchanges.
+During the last week, Bit-Z Token has traded flat against the dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.